playgameservices/play-games-plugin-for-unity/README.md

 System requirements:

-* Unity&reg; 4.2 or above
+* Unity&reg; 4.3 or above
 * To deploy on Android:
     * Android SDK
-    * Google Play Services library
+    * Google Play Services library, version 4.2.42 or above
 * To deploy on iOS:
     * XCode 4 or above
     * Google Plus SDK for iOS
     * Google Play Games SDK for iOS

-Note: This first release does not yet include support for multiplayer, listing friends, interactive posts, raw data access, etc.

 ## Upgrading

-If you have already integrated your project with a previous version of the plugin and wish to upgrade to a new version, please refer to the [upgrade instructions](https://github.com/playgameservices/play-games-plugin-for-unity/blob/master/UPGRADING.txt).
+If you have already integrated your project with a previous version of the plugin and wish to upgrade to a new version, please refer to the [upgrade instructions](UPGRADING.txt).

 ## Configure Your Game